papis/papis/doc/source/configuration.rst

 The ``[settings]`` section is used to set global configuration options.
 However, an important aspect of the configuration system is that you can override settings on a per library basis.
-This means that you can set options with different values for each of your libraries, depending on the use case you had in mind.
+This means that you can set options with different values for each of your libraries.

-For example, let's suppose you want to open your documents from ``papers`` using the PDF reader ``okular``, however in ``books`` you want to open the documents in ``firefox`` (for some reason).
-Then, you would add the following lines to your configuration:
+For example, let's suppose you want to open your documents from ``papers`` using the PDF reader ``okular``.
+In ``books``, however, you want to open the documents in ``firefox``.
+In this case, you would add the following lines to your
+configuration:

 .. code:: ini